eblot/pyftdi/pyftdi/doc/features.rst

 For now, only 7-bit addresses are supported.

-GPIOs cannot be used while |I2C| mode is enabled (not yet implemented).
+GPIOs can be used while |I2C| mode is enabled.

 The ``pyftdi/bin/i2cscan.py`` script helps to discover which I2C devices are connected to the FTDI I2C bus.